Prince Alfred of Great Britain

 Prince Alfred of Great Britain (22 September 1780 – 20 August 1782) was the fourteenth child and ninth and youngest son of King George III and his queen consort, Charlotte of Mecklenburg-Strelitz.
-In 1782, Alfred, who had never enjoyed robust health, became unwell after his inoculation against the smallpox virus.
-His early death, along with the demise of his brother Prince Octavius six months later, deeply distressed the royal family.
+In 1782, Alfred, who had never enjoyed robust health, became unwell after his inoculation against smallpox.
+His early death, along with that of his brother Prince Octavius six months later, deeply distressed the royal family.
 In his later bouts of madness, King George imagined conversations with both of his youngest sons.

 Life

-Prince Alfred was born on 22 September 1780, at Windsor Castle.
+Alfred was born on 22 September 1780, at Windsor Castle.
 He was the fourteenth child and ninth and youngest son of King George III and his queen consort, Charlotte of Mecklenburg-Strelitz, and as such, was a member of the House of Hanover.
 By the time Alfred was born, his eldest brothers were already near adult age.
 The prince was baptised by Frederick Cornwallis, the Archbishop of Canterbury, in the Great Council Chamber at St James's Palace on 21 October 1780.
 His godparents were his elder siblings George, Prince of Wales; Prince Frederick; and Charlotte, Princess Royal.

 Alfred's birth brought joy to his family, especially to his older sister Princess Sophia, who, their sister Princess Elizabeth reported, called the new baby her "grandson".
 From birth, Alfred was a delicate child.
 He suffered from "eruptions" on his face and, throughout his life, a cough.

 Death and aftermath

-During the time of Prince Alfred, smallpox was a disease dreaded by royalty and commoners alike, and due to a lack of medical development, it was frequently fatal.
-Around 1796, Edward Jenner introduced inoculation, a novel method of smallpox immunisation.
+At the time, smallpox was a disease dreaded by royalty and commoners alike, and was frequently fatal.
 Queen Charlotte, Alfred's mother, was a lifelong advocate of inoculation, and she had the royal children undergo the procedure.
 Variolation, its precursor, was popularised in Britain when the daughters of King George II, then Prince of Wales, underwent the procedure in 1721.